UgzSourceCode/web-portfolio/docs/assumptions.md

 ## Linter
 - For this project, I want to have a configured linter for all files.

+## Architecture and File Structure
+- The architecture and file structure will be planned, and pros and cons will be documented for various possibilities.

 ## Translations
 - I want to have my portfolio in 2 languages: Polish and English.